Lust for Gold (album)

 Lust for Gold is the seventeenth studio album by American alternative rock band Starflyer 59.
-It was released on August 16, 2024 by independent label Velvet Blue Music, run by former Starflyer 59 member Jeff Cloud.
+It was released on August 16, 2024 by independent label Velvet Blue Music.
 The album returns to the shoegaze sound of Starflyer 59's first three studio albums, where the title is a play on words with Gold, their second studio album.
-(Note: This is also referenced by the dull burnt orange cover art background, which matches the monochromatic art theme of the first three studio albums, as well as eighth studio album I Am the Portuguese Blues, which features a similar, alternative rock sound.
-Additionally, the title of the track "1995" refers to the year that Gold was released.)
 Lust for Gold examines themes of melancholy and nostalgia, where each song covers "a thought of a moment or a memory in [band frontman Jason Martin's] life."

+Vinyl and CD editions of Lust for Gold feature monochromatic cover art, where the digital cover is used on the rear side.

 Track listing

 All songs written by Jason Martin.